DraconianLair/Portfolio/README.md

 # Portfolio
 My portfolio

-The file folder's structures are designed to be processed by the Eclipse IDE.
+The file folders' structures are designed to be processed by the Eclipse IDE.
 Code and other assets are housed in the "src" subfolder.